 As well as making your environment bright, you could also try bringing the outside world in with some indoor plants to feel a bit closer to nature.

 It’s important to eat a healthy, balanced diet to make sure your brain gets everything it needs to function properly.
 Try to eat little and often, and drink enough water throughout the day to help keep your brain energised and hydrated.
 Avoid drinking alcohol too, as this can make you feel worse.

 4. Exercise (outdoors – if you can!)

 Doing regular physical activity can help with low mood as well as improve your physical health.
-The National Institute for Clinical Excellence (NICE) recommends exercise for depression because it can help with mental wellbeing and getting enough sleep.
+The National Institute for Health and Care Excellence (NICE) recommends exercise for depression because it can help with mental wellbeing and getting enough sleep.
 So, getting outside and moving if you’re feeling low might just help to take your mind off things and lift your mood.
 It doesn’t have to be too intensive, go for a walk or gentle jog or cycle if you feel up to it.

 5. Keep in contact